-At the first appointment your dentist will take impressions of your teeth to get personal trays made by the dental laboratory.
-These trays are usually back within 2 weeks.
+At Broadlands Dental Surgery, we offer a comprehensive teeth whitening treatment that typically involves up to three appointments.
+During your first appointment, your dentist will take impressions of your teeth to create personalized trays made by the dental laboratory.
+These trays are typically ready within two weeks.

-A review appointment is usually booked once the treatment at home is complete to discuss the results.
+Finally, a review appointment is typically booked once the treatment at home is complete to discuss the results.

-We recommend you avoid smoking and tobacco use, drinking dark coloured liquid such as tea, coffee, coke and red wine while whitening teeth as these foods/drinks can stain teeth.
+We recommend using sensitive toothpaste while whitening to minimize any discomfort.
+Additionally, it's best to avoid smoking and tobacco use, as well as drinking dark-colored liquids such as tea, coffee, coke, and red wine while whitening teeth, as these foods and drinks can stain teeth.

-It is not advised for women to have their teeth whitened while pregnant as it is a cosmetic procedure and can wait until after the baby is born
+Finally, it is not advised for women to have their teeth whitened while pregnant, as it is a cosmetic procedure that can wait until after the baby is born.